-Finally, after years, I am able to extract archive on Linux without checking Google first, instead I
+Finally, after years, I am able to extract the archive on Linux without checking Google first, instead, I

 $ tldr tar tar Archiving utility.
 Often combined with a compression method, such as gzip or bzip. - Create an archive from files: tar cf target.tar file1 file2 file3 - Create a gzipped archive: tar czf target.tar.gz file1 file2 file3 - Extract an archive in a target folder: tar xf source.tar -C folder

 If you are node user, you can install it with single command

 npm install -g tldr.
 You can also use the implementation in

 other languages, check the official repo for other clients.